eric-official/hypurr-exporter/README.md

 ## Usage

-The ENERANDO exporter can be used by running the following two commands in seperate terminal windows:
+The Hypurr exporter can be used by running the following two commands in seperate terminal windows:

     cargo run
     curl http://0.0.0.0:3000/metrics